Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

 + Lookup dimensions (Satisfaction Level, Rating Level, Education Level) were used for semantic clarity and clean slicing, rather than forcing complex filtering logic in measures.

 Overall, the model follows a “model-first, simple DAX” philosophy, reflecting real-world BI practices where strong data modeling significantly reduces the need for complex calculations while improving reliability and explainability.

+## Analytical Approach & Assumption ##

+The analysis in this project follows a business-driven, assumption-aware approach, ensuring that insights are both analytically correct and practically interpretable.

+### Analytical Approach ###

++ Analysis was structured around clear business questions, such as:

+    + **Demographics Analysis:** Who are our employees?
+How is the composition of our workforce?

+    + **Attrition Analysis:** What is our overall attrition rate?
+Who are leaving?
+Why are they leaving?
+Which Departments/Job Role has high Attrition Risks?

+    + **Performance Analysis:** How is the overall performance of our employees?
+Is it improving or declining over time?
+Who are performing well?
+What are the Performance drivers?
+Does Training / Experience / Education improves employee performance?

+    + **Satisfaction Analysis:** How satisfied are our employees?
+Is it improving or declining over time?
+Who are satisfied and who are not?

+    + **Attrition vs Performance or Satisfaction:** Which satisfaction factor correlates most with attrition?
+Do dissatisfied employees leave more often?
+Is attrition linked to employee performance?
+Do employees with fewer promotions leave more?

 ## Dashboard Overview: Executive Summary / Key Insights ##